CLOTHES FOR A SAFARI IN UGANDA | WHAT TO WEAR ON SAFARI IN UGANDA?

 Footwear for your safari in Uganda

-The type of footwear required on safari in Uganda really depends on the nature of the activities you are planning to do.
+The type of footwear required for a safari in Uganda really depends on the nature of the activities you are planning to do.

 These safari boots will also protect you from wild insects as well as thorns on the ground.